4 AUSTRALIAN ORDNANCE VEHICLE PARK, AIF (4AOVP)

 One of the Officers from 4AOVP Headquarters was Captain N.S.
 Morgan (NX103716).

 If you do a search for the phrase "Mount Gravatt" on the Australian War Memorial Photograph Database home page you will see a number of photos of vehicles, etc taken at 4AOVP at Kessels Road, Mount Gravatt on 5 November 1943.
-The photos were donated by Lieutenant Ronald Noel Keam.
-Does anyone know how I can contact R.N.
-Keam?
+The photos were donated by Lieutenant Ronald Noel Keam who passed away on 16 March 1993.

 The following story on 4AOVP was kindly given to me by David Robinson:-